nestybox/sysbox-ee/README.md

 ## Download

-TODO: fix this link with "sysbox-ee"

-The latest release of Sysbox-EE is [here](https://github.com/nestybox/sysbox-external/releases).
+The latest release of Sysbox-EE is [here](https://github.com/nestybox/sysbox-ee/releases).

 Installation instructions are below.